-- Camera must have power - Camera must be access able from PC via network - Camera SHOULD NOT be used during programming procedure - Camera SHOULD NOT be disconnected during programming procedure or be disconnected from network - Programming software SHOULD NOT be stopped during procedure. - It might take up to some minutes until it is completed.
+- Camera must have power - Camera must be accessable from PC via network - Camera SHOULD NOT be used during programming procedure - Camera SHOULD NOT be disconnected during programming procedure or be disconnected from network - Programming software SHOULD NOT be stopped during procedure.

+It might take up to some up to a minute until it is completed.
+Please wait.